Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 The first question to ask is, which state′s exemptions apply?
 If a person has moved within the past two years then the exemptions of another state may apply.
 (That can be both good and bad depending on the other state).
 If you have moved from out of state make sure that your bankruptcy attorney checks to see whether those exemptions apply.
 If your attorney doesn′t you may end up wasting time, taking unnecessary steps or even losing thousands in assets!

-Certain property is exempt in Bankruptcy proceedings and can′t be taken.
 Utah offers an unlimited exemption for all clothing (excluding furs and jewelry), one refrigerator, freezer, washer, dryer, microwave, and a sewing machine.
-Cars are protected up to $2,500 in equity (2 cars or equity up to $5,000 if married filing jointly), $20,000 in home equity for a primary residence ($40,000 if co-owned), and $3,500 in business assets.
-Other exempt assets include couches and related furnishings in the amount of $500, a dining room table and chairs worth up to $500, and a $500 exemption for heirlooms or items of sentimental value (all of which may be doubled if married filing jointly).
+Cars are protected up to $3,000 in equity in a vehicle for each owner (Up to $6,000 total if co-owned), $52,400 in home equity (as of 2025) for a primary residence ($104,700 if jointly owned) and $5,000 in business assets.
+Other exempt assets include couches and related furnishings in the amount of $1,000, a dining room table and chairs worth up to $1,000, and a $1,000 exemption for heirlooms or items of sentimental value (all of which may be doubled if jointly owned).
 Also exempt are disability (both public and private), public benefits, child support, and most retirement accounts (except contributions made during the previous year).
-A person is also usually able to keep property or income earned after filing bankruptcy, with some exceptions.
+A person is also able to keep property or income earned after filing bankruptcy, with limited exceptions.
+(These exemption amounts were accurate when this was written but the amounts often change.)

 Exemption planning is an important part of an effective bankruptcy.
 Although emergency bankruptcy filings are sometimes necessary, it is often to your advantage to plan several weeks in advance to get the most out of bankruptcy.
 Effective planning can save you thousands!